BerezhnoyD/Ca_trace_analysis/README.md

 - perform the reach related activity analysis (needs additional input from behavioral data)
 - perform the spontaneous activity analysis based on events detected

-The info on all the functions cabn be found in the 'Functions summary.txt' file.
+The info on all the functions can be found in the 'Functions summary.txt' file.